Promote Social and School Connectedness

 Your school already has a culture, which is best described as the daily interactions and environment within a school.
 Since that culture is shaped by the experiences and attitudes of all individuals in the community, each school has a unique atmosphere and specific needs.
 It's important to regularly assess the current climate to understand the identities, values, norms, and expectations of everyone involved, including students, parents and caregivers, staff, administrators, and the school district.
 This can help you determine if your school would benefit from additional or targeted programming to help foster a more positive and protective culture.
 These assessments can be done informally or formally.
 Some methods to consider may include:

 - Conducting anonymous surveys to understand the perceptions of safety, belonging, and support among students, staff, and parents and caregivers.
+There are many companies that can assist with conducting anonymous surveys.

 - Having conversations with willing students, staff, parents and caregivers, and community members to gather insights that go beyond numbers.